 School is just around the corner and this year is exciting for my older son.
 He will be a senior this year and we all remember when it was our turn.
 Your child’s senior year will be filled with tons of memories but along with that comes added expenses.
+Are you prepared for the extra expenses senior year?

 Skip Purchasing a High School Ring